 Announcement of Macroprudential Policy Decisions

 The outcome of the FSC deliberations are communicated through a Press Release, shortly after a Council meeting.
 The Press Release informs the public of the discussions and conclusions regarding the stability of the domestic financial system.
 It further highlights the key risks in the financial system and recommendations to address such vulnerabilities.
-Any issue regarding policy action is communicated through a circular to all affected financial institutions by the relevant agency i.e., the Bank, MFED, NBFIRA or FIA.
-The circular provides a brief description that links the identified risk with the intermediate objective, and explains how measures taken are expected to mitigate the risk.
+Any issue regarding policy action is communicated through a circular to all affected financial institutions by the relevant agency i.e., the Bank, MFED, NBFIRA, FIA, BSEL or DISB.
+The circular provides a brief description that links the identified risk with the intermediate objective and explains how measures taken are expected to mitigate the risk.
 In addition, the FSC publishes a biannual Financial Stability Report (FSR) that assesses of the vulnerabilities to the stability and resilience of the Botswana financial system.
 The FSR provides analytical and performance updates for the financial sector and its impact on economic activity and welfare; encourages informed engagement on financial stability issues; and helps provide information that major participants in the Botswana financial industry and elsewhere may use as input into their own financial risk assessment processes.